REPORT WRITING GUIDE

 *Literature and sources

-Cite at least six references to data sources, journal articles, book chapters, websites using a standard system.
+Cite sufficient references to data sources, journal articles, book chapters, websites using a standard system.
 Err on the side of completeness.

 Exhibit 1.
 The numbers of sick and well subjects in each region.